philsbln/ipv6-app-testing/draft-tiesel-v6ops-ipv6-app-testing.md

 In such scenarios, clients restricted to a single address family — such as True IPv6-only clients — may experience complete loss of connectivity in these scenarios, while dual-stack clients often mask such failures by automatically falling back to another address family.

-In addition to partial blackholing, MTU issues may me limited to one address family or behave differently with respect to aspects like
+In addition to partial blackholing, MTU issues may be limited to one address family or behave differently with respect to aspects like
 MTU available, dropping of fragmented packets, and ICMP messages generated.
 As only IPv4 supports on-path fragmentation, IPv6 is more dependent on working ICMP *packet too big* reporting.